datacarpentry/r-raster-vector-geospatial/episodes/07-vector-shapefile-attributes-in-r.md

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

- * Be able to query shapefile attributes.
- * Be able to subset shapefiles using specific attribute values.
- * Know how to plot a shapefile, colored by unique attribute values.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.